Back in 2009 when I first started pole dancing, there weren’t many formal pole dance instructor qualifications available.

 How To Choose Your Course

-I was pleasantly surprised by the level of training I was given on my course.
-This included breaking down all of the moves and giving them a go, going through strength training exercises, flexibility work, how to structure a class, teaching a class and even choreography.
+Usually, this included breaking down all of the moves, going through strength training exercises, flexibility work, how to structure a class, teaching a class and even choreography.

-My qualification required me to do some written work as well as send in some footage to then be assessed.
+My qualifications have required me to do some written work as well, and in some cases (when not face-to-face) send in some footage to then be assessed remotely.

 Money well spent, I’d say! 🙂